jendabek/BlenderRenderController/README.md

 - [FFmpeg](https://ffmpeg.zeranoe.com/builds/), required for joining the parts together.
 You don't need to worry about it if you download the Full version which has FFmpeg already included.
 - .NET framework 4.5

+##### Obs: Non-Windows platforms
+BRC was not extensively tested on anything other than Windows, so proceed with caution.
+Also feel free to give any feedback that could help us make BRC accessible to as many Blender users as possible.

+- Linux: Tested on Debian using Mono 4.8
+- MacOS: Untested, theoretically should work with Mono.

 ### Steps
 1. Create your Blender VSE project normally within Blender.